hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

+#### Demo

 Following is a component diagram for order management system.
 Here, the artifacts are files.
 The diagram shows the files in the application and their relationships.
-In actual, the component diagram also contains dlls, libraries, folders, etc.

-In the following diagram, four files are identified and their relationships are produced.
+In actual, the component diagram also contains dlls, libraries, folders, etc. In the following diagram, four files are identified and their relationships are produced.

+The following component diagram has been drawn considering all the points mentioned above.
 Component diagram cannot be matched directly with other UML diagrams discussed so far as it is drawn for completely different purpose.

-The following component diagram has been drawn considering all the points mentioned above.

 ![image](https://user-images.githubusercontent.com/37357447/189320133-21231360-62b9-4458-a32c-875990ade7a6.png)